 - it keeps beautifully for a few days on the counter

-Fresh or frozen raspberries work in this breakfast cake
+fresh or frozen raspberries work in this breakfast cake

 We picked our own raspberries this year, but because they’re so delicate, I flash freeze them so I can use them at my leisure without them spoiling on me.
 I just lay them on a baking sheet, put that directly in the freezer for about an hour or so until the berries are frozen, and then a slide them all into a heavy duty zip lock freezer bag.
 They stay perfect for months, although they never last that long.
 Note: if you use fresh raspberries they will break up a bit as you fold them into the batter, turning it pink.
 That’s fine, it will taste just as good!

-Raspberry recipes to try:
+more raspberry recipes to try:

 - Easy Raspberry Galette